 While trace levels of iron are harmless, high iron levels can make water taste metallic, and turn it red, brown, or yellow in color.
 High iron can also deposit brown, orange or yellow stains on kitchen and bath fixtures, as well as washing machines and clothing.

 How the levels of Iron can effect Water Treatment

 Iron Water Treatment Recommendations

 In order to deal with iron in your water, you need to establish the severity of the problem.

-The EPA recommends that safe water includes less than 0.3 mg of iron per liter of water.
+The EPA recommends that safe water includes less than 0.3 parts per million (ppm) of iron.
 If your water has iron above this level, recommended treatment depends up on the iron level.

-For water with up to 3 ppm (parts per million) of iron, you can use an Iron Cartridge Whole House System.
-This provides three levels of cartridge filtration and is not a major investment.
+For water with up to 3 ppm of iron, you can use an Iron Cartridge Whole House System.

-For water with up to 4 ppm, you can use the Whole House Hardness, Iron and Manganese Filter and 45,000 Grain Capacity Water Softening System by Tier1.
+If you have both hard water, and up to 4 ppm of iron, you can use the Whole House Hardness, Iron and Manganese and Water Softening System by Tier1.